 - Importance of application type: applicants can apply as an individual organisation or as a mobility consortium coordinator.
 The type of application is stated in the first section of the application form.
 In case of consortia, the purpose of the consortium is further specified in the section 'Background'.
-Experts must keep in mind the type of the application throughout the assessment as it is a major element shaping the context for the proposed Erasmus Plan. - Recognising original, convincing and genuine proposals: experts should consider the information presented in the application form critically to evaluate if it shows a real self-reflection on the part of the applicant, if it is rooted in reality of everyday educational work and if the links being established with European or national policy narratives are concrete and tangible. - Consequences of the evaluation score: the evaluation score will be used in budget allocation formulas when the approved applicants apply for funding.
-Before finalising the assessment, experts therefore must make sure to carefully fine-tune the scoring to reflect the quality of the application as precisely as possible. - Dealing with insufficient, irrelevant or poorly structured information: to assess the application correctly, experts will require contextual information that they must find in the application form.
-Applications may be scored lower if the provided answers contain insufficient information, if the included information is vague, poorly explained or not relevant, or if an overwhelming amount of unstructured, inappropriately presented information is included (for example, by adding annexes without interpreting and explaining the relevance of their content).
+Experts must keep in mind the type of the application throughout the assessment as it is a major element shaping the context for the proposed Erasmus Plan. - Recognising original, convincing and genuine proposals: experts should consider the information presented in the application form critically to evaluate if it shows a real selfreflection on the part of the applicant, if it is rooted in reality of everyday educational work and if the links being established with European or national policy narratives are concrete and tangible.